Planken: Politics

+Planken is locally administered by the mayor and a 6-person municipal council, elected every four years since 1975.
+The incumbent mayor is Rainer Beck, since 2007.

+List of mayors (1864–present)

 Geography

 It is located on the western slope of Drei Schwestern.
 The center of the main village is on 786m a.s.l..
 Additionally the plateau of Oberplanken belongs to the municipality.
-Its borders on Gamprin's exclave Nendler Berg, the Vaduz' exclave Dachsegg and Eschen in the North, on the Austrian municipality of Frastanz in the East and on Schaan in the South and in the West.
+It borders on Gamprin's exclave Nendler Berg, the Vaduz' exclave Dachsegg and Eschen in the North, on the Austrian municipality of Frastanz in the East and on Schaan in the South and in the West.

 The exclave Plankner Garselli is a former alp in the Samina valley.
 The Plankner Neugrütt is a cliffy forest north of the village, separated from it by a stripe of 20m of land and surrounded by an exclave of Schaan with the same name.
-The other two exclaves are in the Rhine Valley; Wes is a small meadow and Riet-Äscher is a marsh, both are surrounded by territory of Schaan.
+The other two exclaves are in the Rhine Valley: Wes is a small meadow and Riet-Äscher is a marsh, both are surrounded by territory of Schaan.

-Furthermore, there are two enclaves consisting of woods; Rüttistein that belongs to Vaduz and Schaan's Brunnenegg.
+Furthermore, there are two enclaves consisting of woods: Rüttistein, which belongs to Vaduz, and Schaan's Brunnenegg.